jchi2241/RMA_tool/README.md

 - bootstrap theme to the form
 - figure how to write tests so I don't unknowingly break stuff when refactoring
 - refactor. lots of repetition in PHP for inserting data
+- clean up and split javascript. make a separate validators section
 - change ALL server connections from mysqli to PDO
 - check if customer is in early_ship table before inserting into DB
 - login feature